“My roots are stronger than they’ve ever been,

 I think it’s time I branched out.”

-JON QUEST tells one such Cuento.
+JON QUEST tells a Cuento.
 As an L.A. bred artist with a passion for music as a motivating force, there’s a distinct quality about what he does with his music that anyone who can place just a few things into perspective will appreciate: Los Angeles is one of the entertainment capitals of the world, music is a major part of that ‘capital’, and Jon plays an active part in these worlds by creating his own, original content, posting it up for free online for virtually anyone who wants to hear something other than the mainstream.
 This is no easy task, but considering that his music is also in the mix with industry giants, not to mention artists from across the country and all over the world, I had to stop, reflect, and ask Jon a few questions for The L.A.
 Storyteller:

 1. What is one of your earliest musical memories?